nullivex/lib-account/README.md

 Fetches a single row from a query and returns the result
   * $stmt				The SQL query
   * $params				Parameters to be bound to the query
-  * $throw_exception	When set to DB::EXCEPTIONS will throw an exception on result not found
+  * $throw_exception	When set to Db::EXCEPTIONS will throw an exception on result not found
   * $except_cde			Code to be throw with the exception
-  * $flatten			When set to DB::FLATTEN will return an array of values from a specific column
+  * $flatten			When set to Db::FLATTEN will return an array of values from a specific column

 Protected internal macro functions